RubyKaigi 2019: A speaker’s report

 - Soutaro Matsumoto is working on Steep, which allows writing annotations in separate

-files.
+.rbifiles.
 Here is his talk about challenges in adding typing to Ruby—duck typing, metaprogramming, and more: speakerdeck.com/soutaro/the-challenges-behind-ruby-type-checking - Engineers from Stripe are continuing to work on Sorbet, which allows adding signatures to method calls right in the Ruby code.
 This approach also allows to add runtime type checking when the code is running, as annotations itself are just method calls that replace declared method with wrapper performing type checks for arguments and return a value (much like Python decorators): sorbet.run/talks/RubyKaigi2019/

 Also, Shopify, GitLab, and Coinbase are supporting and beta-testing Sorbet, so a lot of hype and momentum are guaranteed when Sorbet is finally available to the general public.
 Stripe wants to make Sorbet open source later this summer.

 Sure, larger companies want to add type checking to the language not because they’re hoping to increase performance, but because they want to improve the maintainability of large code bases.
-Static checks reduce the number of errors in runtime (especially the notorious undefined method foo for nil:NilClass
+Static checks reduce the number of errors in runtime (especially the notorious undefined method foo for nil:NilClass), enhance code completion in IDEs, and simplify onboarding of new engineers to the mature project.

 Wonder what Matz himself thinks about that?
 Watch this video—it doesn’t differ much from the RubyKaigi opening keynote, at which Matz trolled everyone: